 How excess earwax can impair hearing

 If you have earwax blockages in your ears, it can create a slightly uncomfortable feeling in your ears and dull your hearing.
 A significant buildup of earwax can also produce tinnitus or ringing in your ears.
 Earwax blockages that are not properly addressed can result in a middle ear infection, perforated eardrum, or even permanent hearing loss due to acoustic trauma.

 Remedies for impacted earwax

-If you suspect you have an earwax blockage, it’s crucial you speak with your hearing specialist.
+If you suspect you have an earwax blockage, it’s crucial you speak with your hearing specialist, speak to them about what causes earwax buildup.
 Depending on the condition of your ears, you may be advised to remove the obstruction using either over-the-counter wax softening drops or a bulb syringe that will flush it away.